DCprivate/dataset-builder/DataHarvester/README.md

 - Python 3.12.8
 - pip 24.0 or higher
 - venv (usually comes with Python)
-- Docker and Docker Compose (for running services)
+- Docker and Docker Compose (for local container orchestration)

 ### Initial Setup